-Her father had seen Enrico Rastelli perform, and when it came time to train Martha, taught her many routines in the style and using the same types of props as Rastelli.
+She and her stepfather saw Enrico Rastelli perform just before his death, and when it came time to train Martha, Oscar taught her many routines in the style and using the same types of props as Rastelli.
 Trixie was a very quick learner and achieved a high level of skill within just a few years of training.
 As a young teenager, she performed statue tricks similar to those of Rastelli.

 She also learned highly technical routines with plates – performing a four plate routine, an extremely impressive six-plate juggle while bouncing a ball on her head, and seven plates.
 She juggled five large balls, bounced two balls off of her head with great control, and performed a superb routine with a mouthstick and ball.
 She also was quite the acrobat, doing handstands while spinning a ring on one leg and one arm, and doing various flips and handsprings.